-There are two focuses that the Novato Promotores support: helping to reduce youth alcohol use; and addressing the mental health needs of un/underserved communities.
-By connecting, training and supporting Promotores to engage in community mobilization, they use environmental prevention strategies, policy change and parent engagement strategies to reduce youth alcohol use.
-Promotores work very closely with the Healthy Novato Project and the Novato Blue Ribbon Coalition for Youth to:
+There are two focuses that the Novato Promotores support: helping to reduce youth alcohol use and addressing the mental health needs of un/underserved communities.
+By connecting, training and supporting Promotores to engage in community efforts, they use environmental prevention strategies, policy change and parent engagement strategies to reduce youth alcohol use.
+Promotores work very closely with the Healthy Novato Initiative and other partners:

 - Build on the leadership skills already developed by Promotores so that they may effectively engage in advocacy work

 - Work with community partners to reduce youth drinking and driving

 - Host cafecitos (coffees in promotores’ home) with parents to discuss underage drinking, social host laws, and action they can take to reduce/prevent youth drinking